Why it’s good to ask questions about premature birth

 - Can I see and touch my baby immediately after the birth?

-- What will my baby look like, how big will he be, and what support will he need after the birth?
+- What support will my baby need after the birth?

 - Will my baby need to go to the NICU?
 How soon after birth?

 - Will I or my partner be able to go to the NICU with our baby?